thednp/shorty/README.md

 # misc
 * ***emulateTransitionEnd*** - utility to execute a callback function when `transitionend` event is triggered, or execute the callback right after for legacy browsers
 * ***getElementTransitionDuration*** - returns the `transitionDuration` property of a `transition` property
+* ***isElementInScrollRange*** - a quick utility that checks if a target *Element* surface is scrolled within the visible area of the window
+* ***isElementInViewport*** - a quick utility that checks if a target *Element* is scrolled fully into visible window area, might not be useful for elements larger in size than the window itself, the above might be more useful
 * ***passiveHandler*** - a constant that preserves a standard handler `options` with `passive: true event` option used
 * ***queryElement*** - a simple utility to check if a certain item is an *Element* or a selector string, and if a selector string find the FIRST *Element* and return it
 ```js